 Though I've done some testing with first-person shooters, I've largely ignored the genre.
 While it may be important for console gamers, we're almost always going to use WASD for any kind of shooter.
 That in mind, the games I primarily used for testing are the ones mentioned above:

-Super Meat Boy: A game which requires excellent d-pad control and responsive face buttons.
+Dead Cells: A game which requires excellent d-pad control and responsive face buttons.